open-modex/mathematical-documentation/doc/source/frameworks/scenario.rst

 oemof
 ^^^^^^
-Heuristic approach, no optimisation approach when manually allocating budget to years
+Heuristic approach, no optimisation approach when manually allocating budget to years.

 Scenario Variation II
 #####################